EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

           Users can install it with ``pip install cvxopt`` or ``conda install cvxopt``.

     *demand_share*
-        A method used to split the MCA demand into seperate parts to be serviced by specific agents.
+        A method used to split the MCA demand into separate parts to be serviced by specific agents.
 A basic distinction is between *new* and *retrofit* agents: the former asked to respond to an increase of commodity demand investing in new assets; the latter asked to invest in new asset to balance the decommissined